The standard search functionality of a WordPress installation makes use of MySQL. MySQL supports various full-text search options.

 Typically this default search behavior has limitations with respect to scaling: as the number of posts in a site increases, more resources are needed to maintain the indexes, and a search request can take several seconds.
 Performance optimization is usually needed to enable a large site or a site with frequent content additions to handle search traffic well.

-Because the WPDB class is flexible, and because other search engine functionality has become more readily available and well-supported, many solutions that improve and/or speed up search actually offload the search queries to an API that communicates with a separate search engine, such as Elasticsearch and Jetpack Search.
+Because the WPDB class is flexible, and because other search engine functionality has become more readily available and well-supported, many solutions that improve and/or speed up search actually offload the search queries to an API that communicates with a separate search engine, such as Elasticsearch.